EgbieAndersonUku1/job_diary/README.md

 # job_diary

-Web Technology: Flask
+Web Technology: Flask,
-DataBase: Mongodb
+DataBase: Mongodb,
-ORM : pymongo
+ORM : pymongo,

 As a person who works all over London different places sometimes each week.
 I sometimes find it hard to keep track of the different locations that I have worked at.
 I often used Excel to keep track of my job outgoings including my pay.
 This has resulted in a huge Excel file that sometimes difficult to navigate especially if looking for a specific month or job.